Charles George Nurse: Collections

 Most of Nurse's Lepidoptera collection from Aden, Baluchistan, and Somaliland was acquired by James John Joicey in 1919.

 He presented his entire collection of over 10,000 Indian Hymenoptera specimens to the Natural History Museum, London, in 1920.

-Nurse also bequested a collection of 3,000 Indian insects to the Natural History Museum.
+Nurse also bequeathed a collection of 3,000 Indian insects to the Natural History Museum.
 By the will of the late Lieut.-Col. C. G. Nurse, the Trustees of the British Museum (Natural History) have received a bequest of 3,000 Indian insects mostly obtained at Quetta, Deesa and Jubbulpore, where Col. Nurse served with the Indian Army.
 Col. Nurse was one of the small band of naturalists among military officers who devoted their leisure to the study of entomology, and was an enthusiastic collector of Hymenoptera, forming a large and valuable collection which he presented to the Museum a few years ago.
 The present bequest comprises the remainder of his Indian insects and includes about 1,450 Diptera (two winged flies), 1,300 butterflies, 130 dragon-flies and some others; of these the most valuable are the Diptera.
 The collection is especially rich in species of the family Bombyliidae, most of which are parasitic in the larval state on bees or wasps.
 Col. Nurse discovered and described fourteen species of this family which were new to science, and types of these are in the collection, as well as specimens of a number of other flies which were not previously represented in the Museum.
 Some interesting butterflies and other insects from Aden are included. – Nature, 1934.